Joni250/Joni250/README.md

 ---

-## 🚀 About Me
+👨‍💻 About Me

-- 🔹 Skilled in Front-End Development & WordPress Design
-- 🔹 Focused on responsive and mobile-friendly websites
-- 🔹 Experienced in bug fixing and website customization
-- 🔹 Passionate about clean UI/UX and performance optimization
-- 🔹 Always learning new technologies and improving my skills
+✨ Passionate about crafting modern, responsive, and user-friendly websites 🎨 Specialized in WordPress Web Design & Front-End Development 🚀 Focused on building visually appealing and high-performing web experiences 📚 Constantly learning new technologies and improving my development skills 💡 Love turning ideas into real, functional digital solutions 🌍 Based in Rangpur, Bangladesh
+🤝 Open to freelance projects, collaborations, and creative opportunities

 ---